-Trump search warrant: FBI took 11 sets of documents from Trump's Mar-a-Lago home
+Trump search warrant: FBI took top secret documents from Mar-a-Lago

 - Published

-A warrant shows the FBI took 11 sets of classified documents from Donald Trump's Mar-a-Lago residence earlier this week, US media report.
+A warrant shows the FBI took 11 sets of classified documents from Donald Trump's Mar-a-Lago residence in Florida earlier this week.

-On Thursday, the Justice Department asked a court to unseal the search warrant, a move considered rare amid an ongoing investigation.

-This has not yet formally taken place, but multiple US outlets say they have seen the warrant.

-Mr Trump denies any wrongdoing.
+One list of documents is marked "TS/SCI" - or top secret / sensitive compartmented information - a level reserved for information that could cause "exceptionally grave" damage to US security.

 He said the items were unclassified and safe.

-Citing documents, the Wall Street Journal reports that items removed by the FBI from Mar-a-Lago include 20 boxes, binders of photos, and a clemency letter written on behalf of political strategist Roger Stone, a long-time Trump ally.
+The items removed include over 20 boxes, binders of photos, and a clemency letter written on behalf of political strategist Roger Stone, a long-time Trump ally.

-Also recovered was information about the "President of France", the paper says, although it is unclear what that refers to.
+Also recovered was information about the "President of France", although it is unclear what that refers to.

-The list shows that one list of documents is marked "TS/SCI" - or top-secret/sensitive compartmented information - a classification level reserved for information that could cause "exceptionally grave" damage to US security, the Wall Street Journal reports.
+The Justice Department had asked a court to make it public on Thursday, a move considered rare amid an ongoing investigation.

-Additionally, the list is said to include four sets of "top secret documents", three sets of "secret documents, and three sets of "confidential" documents.
+As well as the top secret documents, the list includes three sets of "secret documents, and three sets of "confidential" documents.

+The warrant indicates that FBI agents were looking into potential violations of the Espionage Act, which makes it illegal to keep or transmit potentially dangerous national security information.

+The removal of classified documents or materials is prohibited by law - a crime for which Mr Trump increased the penalties while in office.
+It is now punishable for up to five years in prison.

 In a statement on his Truth Social platform, Mr Trump said the items recovered were "all declassified" and securely stored.